uvasds-systems/DS2022/labs/lab-cli.md

-# Lab 1: The Command Line
+# Lab: The Command Line

 Follow all the steps below for practice with the command line.
 At the bottom are instructions for commands you should write for each prompt, saved to a text file you create using the command line.
 Paste the contents of that file to the Lab assignment page for grading.